Connextstrategy/credit-risk-classification/README.md

 ![Screenshot 2023-11-20 205643](https://github.com/Connextstrategy/credit-risk-classification/assets/18508699/2fa4740b-9138-41d8-bc14-8e0d03203fd7)

-This confusion matrix suggests that the model is performing well, especially in terms of correctly identifying negative cases and not missing many positive cases.
+This confusion matrix has a higher recall since it has fewer false negatives.
+This is crucial in scenarios where missing a positive instance can be critical.

 ### Summary